Automated Optical Fabric Inspection

 Shelton Vision provides the fabric and textile industries with Automated Optical Inspection (AOI) systems and solutions.

-A range of different machine vision processes and application are applied, increasing accuracy and improved quality through out the production line.
+A variety of machine vision methods and applications are used to increase accuracy and quality throughout the production line.

-The WebSpector textile inspection system tackles demanding defect finding tasks where the feature being looked for differs from the normal appearance of the fabric, which the system has previous assessed.
+The WebSpector textile inspection system addresses difficult fabric defect detection tasks where the feature being sought differs from the fabric’s regular appearance, which the system has previously appraised.

-Many of the algorithms are unique and specifically created for detection of subtle defects found in textiles.
+Many of the algorithms are unique and specifically created for detection of subtle defects found in fabric.

-Once a defect has been detected the system then applies classification and grading rules in real time for each defect candidate detected.
-The rules are based on the system learning the defect types from a large number of mathematical properties per defect image to name the defect and applying user determined grading boundaries to determine how to sentence the defect (eg. Apply label or filter out as not serious – acceptance/rejection of the feature as a defect).
+After detecting a fabric defects, the system applies real-time classification and grading procedures to each fabric fault found.
+The criteria are based on the system learning fabric defect kinds from a large number of mathematical parameters per defect image and using user-defined grading system to determine how to calsify the defect (major,minor, critical).

-The automation of classification and grading allows a faster and more consistent Review process where a final commercial decision can be made regarding the final defect map.
+The automation of classification and grading allows a faster and more consistent review process where a final commercial decision can be made regarding the final fabric defect map.

-The defect type and severity grade is recorded in real time, allowing images to be stored and the corresponding data can be used to adapt the cutting plan.
+The fabric defect type and severity grade is recorded in real-time, allowing images to be stored and the corresponding data can be used to adapt the cutting plan.
 Here are some, but not all, of the defects that can be detected: